Expats and mental health: Psychiatrist, psychologist, or therapist in Czechia?

 Psychologist or psychotherapist

 If you’re feeling like your mental health condition in one or more of the above issues is mild to moderate …and you’re not interested in taking prescription medication but would rather talk to someone about your issues and receive support consistently.
-You might be best suited to speak with a PSYCHOLOGIST or PSYCHOTHERAPIST.
+You might be best suited to speak with a psychologist or psychotherapist.

 Problems they can help with: A psychologist can help you manage issues such as anxiety, depression, relationship problems (breakups, divorce, infidelity, loss), loneliness, burnout, adjustment issues, work-life balance, stress, etc.